My picks for the best large camping tents on the market right now, whether you’re camping with a group of friends or the whole family.

 And its zip in/out durable groundsheet provides insulation from the cold ground and can easily be removed for cleaning when it gets muddy or wet.

-This tents also has durable waterproof zippers, stove compatibility with a 5″ stove jack and weather flap that can withstand high heat, and roll-up walls to make the entrance as large as you want.
+This camping tent also has durable waterproof zippers, stove compatibility with a 5″ stove jack and weather flap that can withstand high heat, and roll-up walls to make the entrance as large as you want.

 If you’re looking for a large glamping tent, this is one of the best options on the market right now.